 Let’s have a conversation about grief support.
-Actually, scratch that, let’s not have a – as in singular – conversation about grief support.
+Actually, scratch that, let’s not have a—as in singular—conversation about grief support.
 Instead, let’s begin an ongoing dialogue.
-This is part one of the conversation, which we can revisit and build upon far into the future.
+This is only part one of the conversation, which we can revisit and build upon far into the future.
 Does that sound feasible?
 Tolerable?
 Reasonable?
-Good, because this is how grief support should always be – ongoing and evolving.
+Good, because this is how grief support should always be: ongoing and evolving.

 If you don’t believe me, believe the 1,200 grieving people who recently completed our informal survey about good grief support.
-We asked people which responses from family and friends were most helpful in their grief and which experiences had a negative impact.
-The results showed that three of the four most common experiences negatively impacting grief related to avoidance and/or inaction from family and friends.
+We asked people which responses from family and friends were most helpful in their grief… and which experiences actually had a negative impact.
+The results showed that 3 of the 4 most common experiences negatively impacting grief are related to avoidance and/or inaction from family and friends:

 - 68% said that people seem uncomfortable talking about their grief